 The difference between the spot rate and the forward rate.
 The forward points are a calculation of the interest rate differential between the buy and sell currency.

-A GTC foreign exchange order will be left in the market until executed or cancelled by you.
+A GTC foreign exchange order will be left in the market at a set rate until executed or cancelled by you.